 Net Asset Value

-Of course, apart from collecting rental, it would be great that the property that a REIT owns also increases in value.
-The properties held by IGBREIT has been showing a stable increase in terms of market value and also the cash level.
-The NAV per unit is also showing an upward trend.
+Apart from collecting rental income, good investment properties also increase in asset appreciation value.
+The investment properties held by IGB REIT has been showing a stable increase in terms of market value and also the cash level.
+The Net Asset Value (NAV) per unit is also showing an upward trend.

 |Year||Assets (RM’000)||Liabilities (RM’000)||Unit Holder’s Capital (RM’000)||Current Ratio||Gearing Ratio (%)|

-As of 2018, IGB REIT has Assets of up to RM5.2 billion.
-Liabilities made up of RM1.4 billion while Unit Holder’s Capital is RM3.8 billion.
-IGBREIT’s 2018 current ratio is 0.99.
-Gearing ratio stood at 23%, which is within the maximum 50% tolerance.
+As of 2019, IGB REIT has Assets of RM5.22 billion.
+Liabilities made up of RM1.44 billion while Unit Holder’s Capital is RM3.8 billion.
+IGB REIT’s 2019 current ratio is 1.07.
+Gearing ratio stood stable at 23%, which is within the maximum 50% tolerance.

 Operating Cash Flow & Income Distribution

-Ever since IPO, IGBREIT has always maintained its investment property to only 2 units.
-Compare to other mall REITs, IGBREIT has the least units.
-But this is a rare scenario where less is more.
-Even with 2 investment properties, IGBREIT has been able to increase its top line and bottom line.
+Since IPO, IGB REIT has maintained its investment property to only 2 units.
+Compare to other mall REITs, IGB REIT has the least units.
+However, IGB REIT has been able to increase its top line and bottom line even with just 2 investment properties.
 Situated in the strategic region of Klang Valley enables it to pull in shoppers and foot traffic.

-On top of ongoing Asset Enhancement Initiatives (AEI), net lettable area for both Mid Valley Megamall and The Gardens Mall have seen increase year on year.
+Ongoing Asset Enhancement Initiatives (AEI), has increased the net lettable area for both Mid Valley Megamall and The Gardens Mall have seen an increase year on year.

-Last but not least, Mid Valley Southkey has started operating in the state of Johor, under the ownership IGB BHD, IGBREIT’s parent company.
-There could be a potential where IGB BHD may inject Mid Valley Southkey into IGBREIT.
+Last but not least, Mid Valley Southkey started its operation in the state of Johor.
+It is still under the ownership of IGB BHD, IGB REIT’s parent company.
+There could be a potential where IGB BHD may inject Mid Valley Southkey into IGB REIT.

-Although not actively looking for properties to buy and sell, IGBREIT shows that being active in buying and selling assets is not always the best way in creating value.
-Ever since its IPO until now, IGBREIT which owns 2 shopping malls located in the most ideal location in Kuala Lumpur has proven to be able to grow its rental income year after year, hence rewarding its shareholders handsomely.
+IGB REIT shows that being active in buying and selling assets is not always the best way to create value.
+Since its IPO until now, IGB REIT which owns 2 shopping malls located in the most ideal location in Kuala Lumpur has proven to be able to grow its rental income year after year, hence rewarding its shareholders handsomely.